Mohammad Talaei

 Mohammad Talaei (محمد طلایی, born April 7, 1973, in Isfahan) is an Iranian retired wrestler.
 Mohammad Talaei participated in the men's freestyle 57 kg at 1996 Summer Olympics.
-He earned 6-th place after losing to Shaban Trstena, however, in the elimination rounds he defeated the reigning Olympic champion, two-time World champion Alejandro Puerto of Cuba 5–0 in the 3-th match and beat two-time European champion, three-time World Cup champion Bagavdin Umakhanov of Russia 1-0 in the 4-th match.
+He earned 6-th place after losing to Shaban Trstena, however, in the elimination rounds he defeated the reigning Olympic champion, two-time World champion Alejandro Puerto 5–0 in the 3-th match, and beat two-time European champion, three-time World Cup champion Bagavdin Umakhanov 1-0 in the 4-th match.
 He also competed at the 2000 Summer Olympics.

+Personal life

+On 7 January 2026, Talaei publicly supported the 2025–2026 Iranian protests on his Instagram, stating: "Do not confiscate my personal opinions, I am among the people and from the people."